-At November 30, 2021, we had foreign currency exchange contracts to purchase or sell \$583.6 million of foreign currencies as compared to \$383.8 million at November 30, 2020.
+At November 30, 2022, we had foreign currency exchange contracts to purchase or sell \$560.5 million of foreign currencies as compared to \$583.6 million at November 30, 2021.
 All of these contracts were designated as hedges of anticipated purchases denominated in a foreign currency or hedges of foreign currency denominated assets or liabilities.
 Hedge ineffectiveness was not material.
 All foreign currency exchange contracts outstanding at November

-30, 2021 have durations of less than 18 months, including \$209.7 million of notional contracts that have durations of less than one month and are used to hedge short-term cash flow funding.
+30, 2022 have durations of less than 18 months, including \$150.9 million of notional contracts that have durations of less than one month and are used to hedge short-term cash flow funding.

 Contracts which are designated as hedges of anticipated purchases denominated in a foreign currency (generally purchases of raw materials in U.S. dollars by operating units outside the U.S.) are considered cash flow hedges.
 The gains and losses on these contracts are deferred in accumulated other comprehensive income until the hedged item is recognized in cost of goods sold, at which time the net amount deferred in accumulated other comprehensive income is also recognized in cost of goods sold.
-Gains and losses from contracts that are designated as hedges of assets, liabilities or firm commitments are recognized through income, offsetting the change in fair value of the hedged item.